tamhinsf/ChannelSurf/README.md

 At this point, you need to decide if you'll create new channels or re-create Slack Teams channels.
 Go to the section for the operation you wish to perform.

-* Define channels in channels.json
+* Add entirely new channels
-* Create your Slack Team export file
+* Re-create Slack channels

-### Define channels in channels.json
+### Add entirely new channels
 * Open the cloned code from this repository, and navigate to the folder "ChannelSurfCli"
 * Open the file named channels.json
   * This file's name must remain channels.json.
 Backup the original if you want.
 We'll provide more flexibility in a future release.